hallowauth/hallow/docs/QUICKSTART.md

 If you've never used ssh certificates before, there should be no keys when you run `ssh-add -L | grep cert`.
 If there are keys, you likely know how to debug the following steps on your own.
-If you don't feel OK debugging your ssh-agent, feel free to continue with the commands and if no breakage is apparent, assuming things are working until proven otherwise.
+If you don't feel OK debugging your `ssh-agent`, feel free to continue with the commands and if no breakage is apparent, assuming things are working until proven otherwise.

 If this fails, you may not have Invoke permissions on the API Gateway.
 You